 White knuckling and banning foods is a temporary solution with significant health repercussions.

 What I am saying is that dieting will make you fatter and fatter.
 How?
 For several reasons.
 Extreme dieting lowers your metabolism and decreases your muscle mass.
 Dieting slows down your metabolism to hold onto fat for survival.
 When going on low-calorie diets and when we abuse cardio, the body goes into survival mode.
 It first taps into your muscle, not fat (which is what we want – we want to lose fat and not store it).
 So, by the end of the diet – the scale may be lighter, but you don’t look toned (#muscle loss).
 I’m sure this is the exact opposite of what you had hoped for.

 5 Reasons you are struggling and what to do about it:

-- Too much cardio – this is the first thing folks believe they should do.
-Run and run, get on the treadmill or elliptical several times a week and stay in the fat burning zone.
+This is the first thing folks believe they should do.
+Run and run, get on the treadmill or elliptical several times a week and stay in the fat-burning zone.
 Not the best way to go about losing fat.

 Choose cardio based on your goals.
 If you are love running 5k’s, marathons, etc., then hitting the pavement is where you probably will spend most of your time.

 If you are seeking body change, want to drop fat, and gain muscle, then I would suggest intervals or sprint work a couple of days a week.
 And maybe, if you just want to run – perhaps a mile or two.